0.13% of total COVID-19 vaccine doses administered reported to have suspected adverse effects: HSA

 The common side effects, which include fever, headache, muscle ache and shortness of breath are largely the physical manifestation of the body mounting an immune response, the HSA said.

-Of these, 20 were reports of anaphylaxis, a rare and potentially life-threatening allergic reaction.
+Of the 95 cases of serious adverse effects, 20 were reports of anaphylaxis, a rare and potentially life-threatening allergic reaction.

 READ: 4 out of 155,000 people vaccinated had severe allergic reactions, all have recovered